cubed-guy/ice/README.md

 ## Pointers

-There are two types of pointers - full pointers and size pointers.
+There are two types of pointers - shape pointers and size pointers.

-### Full Pointers
+### Shape Pointers

-Full pointers associate the `declexp` to the pointed data.
-The data that is being pointed to will be treated the same as regular data with that `declexp`.

-A full pointer is declared with `*` in the `declexp`.
+Shape pointers associate the shape to the pointed data.
+The data that is being pointed to will be treated the same as regular data with that shape.
+It is declared with `*` in the shape.
 A pointer to `[10][10]3guavas` will be `*[10][10]3guavaPointer`.
-It can also be declared like a varr.
-Thus, a pointer to `[10][10]3guavas` can also be `*223guavarrPointer`.

-A full pointer declared like a varr is actually a varr itself.
-This means that a full pointer pointing to an array _is_ a varr, and the `declexps` `223` and `*223` mean the same thing.
+A pointer to `[10][10]3guavas` can also be `*223guavarrPointer`.
+In fact, a varr is a shape pointer, so `223` is the same as `*223`.

-Since the `*` is also a part of the `declexp`, we can point to pointers too.
-For example, `**3peach` is a full pointer that points to a full pointer pointing to a byte.
+Since the `*` is also a part of the shape, we can point to pointers too.
+For example, `**3peach` is a shape pointer that points to a shape pointer pointing to a byte.

 ### Size Pointers

-Size pointers associate only a size to the pointed data and no `declexp`.
+Size pointers associate only a size to the pointed data.
 They are declared using `^` followed by a digit (0-8) representing the number of bits it uses to store the size of the pointed data.
-To point to data with size, say 12, you would declare a size pointer as `^2watermelon` as 12 can be represented with 2<sup>2</sup>=4 bits.
+To point to data with size, say 12, you would declare a size pointer as `^2watermelon` since 12 can be represented with 2<sup>2</sup>=4 bits.

-This is useful to recursively point to pointers (like in linked lists especially) when you don't know how many pointers will be pointed to or there are just too many.
+This is useful to recursively point to pointers (in linked lists for examples) when you don't know how many pointers will be pointed to or there are just too many.
 If you wanted to recursively point 80 times to a byte, you would have to have a declaration that looks something like this:

 ```lua
 ********************************************************************************3watermelon
 ```

-With size pointers you just need to reserve some space to store the size of a full pointer and point to it.
+With size pointers you just need to reserve some space to store the size of a pointer and point to it.

 ```lua
 ^2watermelon